basics: from groups to modules [ca-000P]

 variable [DivisionRing K] [AddCommGroup V] [Module K V]

-For definitions/theorems about it, and most of them can be found under Mathlib.LinearAlgebra
+For definitions/theorems about it, and most of them can be found under Mathlib.LinearAlgebra e.g. LinearIndependent.

-definition 13. submodule [ca-0011]
+Definition 13. submodule [ca-0011]

-definition 13. submodule [ca-0011]
+Definition 13. submodule [ca-0011]

 A submodule \(N\) of \(M\) is a module \(N\) such that every element of \(N\) is also an element of \(M\).
 If \(M\) is a vector space then \(N\) is called a subspace.

-definition 14. dual module [ca-0012]
+Definition 14. dual module [ca-0012]

 L∃∀N

-definition 14. dual module [ca-0012]
+Definition 14. dual module [ca-0012]

 L∃∀N